conduktor/conduktor-docs/docs/platform/monitoring/create-alert.md

 ---
-sidebar_position: 3
+sidebar_position: 2
-title: Create Alert
+title: Create an Alert
 description: Learn how to create an alert in Monitoring
 ---